shorepine/tulipcc/docs/tulip_api.md

 # if the display clock gets in a strange state, you can restart it by just
 tulip.display_restart() # does not clear any data like gpu_reset()

+# You can also manually stop and start the display.
+This is useful if you want to do something intensive
+# that requires the resources of the GPU as well as the CPU, or want to do faster disk access
+tulip.display_stop() # Tulip will still run
+tulip.display_start()

 # Sets a frame callback python function to run every frame
 game_data = {"frame_count": 0, "score": 0}